csterryliu/portfolio/README.md

 ## Legal Attest Letter Generator - Taiwan ##
 [Source code](https://github.com/csterryliu/Legal-Attest-Letter-Generator-TW)
 - The first open-source tool for creating a legal attest letter (存證信函) of Taiwan
-- Implemented in Python 3
+- It was implemented in Python 3
 - It can be imported as a Python module
 - I provide a script so that users can use it on CLI
 - I also offer a GUI, but it is not completed yet
+- It has 36 stargazers and 9 forks

 ----